 I can honestly say that my first issued rifle was an M1 Garand, as a “Doolie” cadet at the Air Force Academy, in 1981.
 One right of passage in “Beast” (BCT, Basic Cadet Training) was the Bayonet Assault Course.

-Why then, teach us to stab tires or stuffed dummies with a bayonet?
+Why then, teach us Zoomies to stab tires or stuffed dummies with a bayonet?

-The purpose of the Bayonet Assault Course, of course, had zero to do with slicing, dicing, or making people into Julienne fries.
+The purpose of the Bayonet Assault Course had ZERO to do with slicing, dicing, or making people into Julienne fries.
 It had everything to do with inculcating an ethos, trying to create what Patton called “The Warrior Soul” above.

 He told his wingmen, “I’ll never make it back.
 I’m going to get that bastard.”
-Sebille kamikazed his aircraft directly onto an enemy position, hammering them with .50 cal all the way in.
+Sebille kamikazed his Mustang directly onto an enemy position, hammering them with .50 cal all the way in.

 A picture of Maj Sebille, along with a summary of his sacrifice, hung in Arnold Hall at the Air Force Academy.
 His eyes stared at you with that direct gaze, as if to say “This is the minimum standard.
 I dare you to do better.”